treefishuk/Nomoni/README.md

 Nomoni is a few tiny nuget packages that help you:

-- Split up a .net core web app into seperate manageble modules
+- Split up a .net core web app into separate manageable modules
 - Auto register implementations of interfaces
-- Make EFCore more modular and auto regiter entities
+- Make EFCore more modular and auto register entities
 - Adhere to SOLID principles
-- Keep things organised and tidy
+- Keep things organized and tidy

 ## Requirements

-- The .net core MVC projects need to be targetting 2.1
+- The .net core MVC projects need to be targeting 2.1

 ## Packages